 Due to variable geographical and environmental conditions, a specific watering schedule is difficult to define.
 However, as a rule of thumb, you should not allow the soil or the original root ball to completely dry out.
-During periods of drought or extreme summer heat, you may need to water as often as every few days.
+You may need to water as often as every few days in periods of drought and extreme summer heat.
 To determine if your plant needs water, dig a few inches into the soil next to the plant.
 If the soil is dry 2-3 inches below the surface, it is time to water.